jamesb93/ccl-wiki/content/_index.md

 - Video Art
 - Kinetc Sculptures

+This website acts as form of documentation for what happens in the hackspace and a way for people to formally communicate what they learn in the hope that others can learn from this too.

 We currently meet in **OA5/13** at the University on **Fridays** from **2pm - 5pm**.

 Any questions can be forwarded to the admin. james.bradbury(at)hud.ac.uk